CSS Complete Guide

 Windows, Viewport Units and Scrollbars

-in Windows does not include scrollbars, can use width: 100%;
+vw in Windows does not include scrollbars, can use width: 100%; and other solutions

 Choosing the Right Unit